 Fig 2: Stakeholder networks and value systems in the community

-The farmer discusses with all stakeholders (community, district and national levels) to be involved in his innovation proposal in order to agree on a set of activities that would need to be done and to identify the possible contribution of each stakeholder.
+The farmer discusses with all stakeholders (community, district and national levels) to be involved in his innovation proposal in order to agree on a set of activities that would need to be done and to identify the possible contribution of each stakeholder, such as input suppliers, extension agents, traders, local government, etc.

 On this basis, the farmer and relevant stakeholders at a joint meeting will develop a common understanding of how they will work together on the farmer’s innovative proposal.
 The process of turning the proposal into reality may be agreed upon at this time in the form of “partnering agreements”.
 The need to involve international stakeholders in the farmer’s innovation proposal, that is bi- or multilateral development cooperation agencies, NGOs, donors etc may be assessed at this point.
 The farmer will now have determined the flexible boundaries of his innovation system: